sayakpaul/model-card-generation-hf/README.md

 * Prepare the generic text following [these guidelines](https://huggingface.co/course/chapter4/4?fw=pt).
 The text will remain fixed for all the different variants of a particular model family (BERT is a model family and BERT-Base is a variant).
+For this purpose, prefer using the [utilities](https://huggingface.co/docs/huggingface_hub/how-to-model-cards) from `huggingface_hub`.
 * Determine the variables that will change in the different model cards.
 Some
 examples: (pre-)training dataset, model architecture, parameters, performance metrics, etc.